-Staffing was adequate on the day of the inspection consisted of the RP, a pharmacy technician, an NVQ2 level pharmacy advisor and a customer advisor.
+Staffing was adequate on the day of the inspection consisted of the RP, and accuracy checking pharmacy technician (ACPT), two pharmacy technicians and six NVQ2 level pharmacy advisors.
+The RP was a member of the relief team but worked in the pharmacy on a regular basis.
 The team clearly had a good rapport and felt they could usually comfortably manage the workload with no undue stress and pressure.
 Pharmacy team members had clearly defined roles and accountabilities and tasks were allocated to individuals daily.
 They worked regular days and hours.
 Absences were usually covered by rearranging shifts or by part-time staff increasing their hours.
 In an emergency, the pharmacy could get additional support from nearby stores.

 Team members completed training packages on the company eLearning system.
+They had also recently been given access to the 'Virtual Outcomes' online training portal.
 Training records were seen and were up to date.
 Copies of certificates of completion of relevant training courses were kept for each member of the team.
 Team members were seen to provide appropriate advice when selling medicines over the counter.
 They referred to the RP for additional information as needed.

-Team members were set yearly development plans and had six-monthly performance reviews.
-The team gave each other regular ad hoc feedback and there was a clear culture of openness and honesty.
+Pharmacists, pharmacy technicians and managers were set yearly development plans and had sixmonthly performance reviews.
+The whole team gave each other regular ad hoc feedback and there was a clear culture of openness and honesty.
 The team felt confident to raise concerns and give feedback to the manager and the area manager, who they found to be receptive to ideas and suggestions.
 A dispenser reported that they were able to make suggestions for change to improve efficiency and safety.
 Team members were aware of the escalation process for concerns and a whistleblowing policy was in place.

 The RP said the targets set were manageable.
-The RP felt able to use her professional judgement to make decisions and described that all services undertaken were clinically appropriate.
+The RP felt able to use his professional judgement to make decisions and described that all services undertaken were clinically appropriate.